godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_format_string.rst

 | Array      | no index  | ``"Hi, {} v{}!".format(["Godette", "3.0"], "{}")``                           | Hi, Godette v3.0! |
 +------------+-----------+------------------------------------------------------------------------------+-------------------+

-Placeholders can also be customized when using ``String.format``, here's some examples of that functionality.
+Placeholders can also be customized when using ``String.format``.
+Here's some examples of that functionality.

 +-----------------+------------------------------------------------------+------------------+